Mohammad-Bilal-Bhatti/microservices-with-redis/ReadMe.md

 $ npm run start:dev
 ```

+Load [this](./microservices-with-redis-api-collection.json) collection to your postman or insomnia client and test it

 Now goto http://localhost:8001/redis-stack/pub-sub and subscribe to view realtime events logs.

 You would see event logs as shown